robdobsn/STM32RAMExecSPIFlash/README.md

 3. The reset handler:
    - Sets VTOR register to point to the RAM vector table
    - Initializes the BSS section
-   - Jumps to main
+   - Jumps to Init
-4. Main function:
+4. Init function:
    - Initializes GPIO for LED
    - Initializes SPI1 for Flash communication
    - Enters an infinite loop that blinks the LED and reads SPI Flash ID